vk-cs/docs-public/docs/en/computing/iaas/concepts/volume-sla/volume-sla.md

 {note:info}

-The latency value is guaranteed only for Low Latency NVME disks.<br/>
+The latency value is guaranteed only for Low Latency NVMe disks.<br/>
 For other types of disks, the delay value is approximate and is indicated for reference.

 {/note}